 A DUI conviction in Virginia carries very extreme consequences.
 As such, a DUI can often lead to time in jail.
 DUI or driving under the influence can be applied to both drug and alcohol cases.
 Additionally, there is no categorical difference in Virginia in between DUI v.
 DWI.
 However, the offense is most frequently referred to as a DUI.
 Similar to reckless driving, a first offense DUI charge in Virginia is a class 1 misdemeanor.
 Therefore, a DUI carries a maximum $2,500 fine, 12 month license suspension, and 12 months jail sentence.

 Moreover, there are mandatory minimum sentences for some DUI cases.
 A mandatory minimum sentence must be enforced upon conviction of an elevated BAC DUI.
 A DUI can become elevated due to the defendants blood alcohol content (BAC) or previous DUI convictions.
 There are too many scenarios to list here, but I would invite you to contact me so that we can discuss your case and how these factors apply to your DUI case.

 Speeding traffic tickets in Virginia can vary significantly depending on the nature of the offense.
-Notably, the most severe cases are often charged as reckless driving speeding.
+Notably, the most severe cases are often charged as reckless driving by speed.
 This designation elevates the offense from a simple traffic ticket to a class 1 misdemeanor.
 Although speeding is an infraction rather than a misdemeanor, a conviction can still carry very serious consequences.
-As such, this Southampton traffic speeding conviction can lead to points on your driving record, license suspension, high fines, and increased insurance rates.
+As such, this Southampton traffic speeding conviction can lead to license suspension, high fines, points on your driving record, and increased insurance rates.